Shih Tzu vs Shikoku: Complete Comparison (2026)

 Long-Term Commitment Assessment

 Choosing between Shih Tzu and Shikoku is a commitment spanning 10-18 years or 10-12 years respectively.
 Beyond the daily care differences already outlined, consider how each dog fits your life trajectory.
 Shih Tzu's affectionate, playful, outgoing temperament and low-moderate (30-60 min daily) activity needs must remain compatible with your lifestyle through potential moves, career changes, and family growth.
 Shikoku's brave, enthusiastic, alert character and high demands create a different long-term compatibility profile.
-Care complexity evolves with age: Shih Tzu's health predispositions (Brachycephalic Concerns) and Shikoku's risks (Orthopedic Conditions) may require increasing management in later years.
+Care complexity evolves with age: Shih Tzu's health predispositions (Brachycephalic Concerns) and Shikoku's risks (orthopedic problems) may require increasing management in later years.
 The dog whose senior-care requirements you can most realistically commit to should weigh heavily in your decision.
 Both Shih Tzu and Shikoku deserve owners who can provide consistent care from adoption through their final days.

 Best for Making the Final Decision